raheelaahmed/rock-paper-scossors/README.md

 ## Rock Paper Scissors:

-The page body has a background picture, a game heading, a game area and reload button in the center of the page.
+The page body has a background picture, a game heading, a game area reload button and How To Play button in the center of the page.